-Creating a list of the 10 best stadiums in the Balkans involves considering various factors such as capacity, facilities, historical significance, and fan atmosphere.
-Here’s a list of some of the top stadiums in the Balkan region:
+Creating a list of the 10 best stadiums in the Balkans involves taking into consideration various factors such as arenas built in recent years, architecture and fan atmosphere.
+Here is a list of 10 of the best stadiums in the Balkan region:

 Location: Athens, Greece